catheg88/yep/README.md

 - [x] setup `APIUtil` to interact with the API
 - [x] test out API interaction in the console.

-### Phase 3: Flux Architecture and Router (2 days) Fri-Sat
+### Phase 3: Reviews (2 day) Fri, Sat

-**Objective:** Restaurants can be returned using a dynamic search feature.
-- [ ] setup the SearchBar
-- [ ] setup the flux loop with skeleton files
-- [ ] setup React Router
+**Objective:** Reviews belong to both users and restaurants.

+- build out API, Flux loop, and components for:
-- [ ] implement the dynamic search component, building out the flux loop as needed.
+  - [ ] Review CRUD
+- Use CSS to style new views

 ### Phase 4: Start Styling (1 day) Sun